 Hidden in Plain Sight: Identifying Undiagnosed ADHD in Adolescents and Adults

-Far too many adolescents and adults live with undiagnosed ADHD—masked by trauma, misinterpreted as another disorder, or hidden behind cultural and gender expectations.
-This often leads to years of ineffective treatment and unnecessary suffering.
+Far too many adolescents and adults live with undiagnosed ADHD, which remains masked by trauma, misinterpreted as mood disorders, or hidden behind high-functioning success and cultural expectations.
+This often leads to years of ineffective treatment and unnecessary suffering for clinicians and clients alike, making the ability to "see the invisible" a vital clinical skill.

 Instructor